-Romanian Harlequin cake – tiny layered cake squares with tangy jam, a perfect recipe for the Holiday season.
+Romanian Harlequin cake – these are tiny layered cake squares with tangy jam, a perfect recipe for the Holiday season.

 It is the first cake I ever remember eating, actually, the only cake I have ever eaten as a small child.
 I love the fact that although the cake is sweet, that sweetness is somewhat attenuated by the tanginess of the jam.
 Just make sure to use a tangy jam.